MUS3013 : Major Specialist Study: Dissertation

 |Oral Presentation||15||1||A||20||10 minute presentation of research in progress at finalists' conference, followed by 5 minutes Q&A|

 |Report||2||M||Compulsory tutorial on progress with dissertation or project with short written report (500 words max).|

 Assessment Rationale And Relationship

 The quality of the dissertation tests all the learning outcomes.
-The oral presentation is a 'staging post' to assess the student's progress in advance of commencing work on the final submission.
+The presentation tests oral presentation skills, as well as providing a 'staging post' to assess the student's progress at the halfway point.